Office: RDJC 214

 Ph.D. in Literature from University of California, San Diego (2009)

-Schuller will be an External Faculty Fellow at the Stanford Humanities Center during the 2017-2018 academic year.
-She has previously held an ACLS New Faculty Fellowship and positions at UC San Diego, UC Berkeley, and the UC Humanities Research Institute.
-Her peer-reviewed articles explore the cultural history of cosmetic surgery in the Americas, settler colonialism and the paleontological sciences, the relationship between microbial infections and affective states, the sentimental and neocolonial politics of the blockbuster film Avatar, and other subjects in feminist science and cultural studies.
+During the 2017-2018 academic year, Schuller was an External Faculty Fellow at the Stanford Humanities Center.
+She has previously held fellowships from the ACLS and the UC Humanities Research Institute.
+Her peer-reviewed articles explore topics including: the cultural history of cosmetic surgery in the Americas; settler colonialism and the paleontological sciences; the relationship between microbial infections and affective state; and the sentimental and neocolonial politics of the blockbuster film Avatar, and other subjects in feminist science and cultural studies.
 At Rutgers, she teaches courses on Gender and Science, Gender and Visual Media, Queer Literature Before Stonewall, and Critical Sexualities Studies and is delighted by the talent and curiosity of Rutgers students.

-“The Microbial Self: Sensation and Sympoiesis,” Resilience: A Journal of the Environmental Humanities, forthcoming
+“The Microbial Self: Sensation and Sympoiesis,” Resilience: A Journal of the Environmental Humanities, 5, no. 3 (2018).

 "Biopolitics Before and Below the Individual," Review Essay.
 GLQ: A Journal of Lesbian and Gay Studies, 22, no. 4 (2016): 629–636.